freqtrade/freqtrade/docs/freqai-feature-engineering.md

     }
 ```

+Which will add `SVMOutlierExtractor` step to your `feature_pipeline`.
 The SVM will be trained on the training data and any data point that the SVM deems to be beyond the feature space will be removed.

-FreqAI uses `sklearn.linear_model.SGDOneClassSVM` (details are available on scikit-learn's webpage [here](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDOneClassSVM.html) (external website)) and you can elect to provide additional parameters for the SVM, such as `shuffle`, and `nu`.
+You can elect to provide additional parameters for the SVM, such as `shuffle`, and `nu` via the `feature_parameters.svm_params` dictionary in the config.

 The parameter `shuffle` is by default set to `False` to ensure consistent results.
 If it is set to `True`, running the SVM multiple times on the same data set might result in different outcomes due to `max_iter` being to low for the algorithm to reach the demanded `tol`.
 Increasing `max_iter` solves this issue but causes the procedure to take longer time.